New Jersey Rockin' Rollers: 1997 season

 The RHI continued to shed clubs in 1997, dropping to just ten teams, including New Jersey.
 Minor-league sniper Tony Szabo (playing for his fourth RHI team in four seasons) led the Rockin' Rollers with 30 goals and 51 points, and New Jersey placed second in the Eastern Division at 16-8-0; attendance slipped to 4,874 per game, still fourth-best in the league.

 After dispatching the Montreal Roadrunners and league-leading (and defending champion) Orlando in the playoffs, the Rollers advanced to the Murphy Cup Finals against the perennial powerhouse Anaheim Bullfrogs.
-But after winning the opener of the best-of-three series in California, the Bullfrogs dropped New Jersey, 9–5, at the Meadowlands to claim the Cup.
+But after winning the opener of the best-of-three series in California, the Bullfrogs dropped the Rollers, 9–5, at the Meadowlands to claim the Cup.

 The end

 The Cup Final was the last game the Rockin' Rollers would ever play, as the team suspended operations after the 1997 season.
 RHI did not operate during 1998, but returned in 1999.
-The Rockin' Rollers renamed themselves the New York/New Jersey Rockin' Rollers and planned to move to Morristown, New Jersey and New York City, but folded before the 1999 season began.
+The Rockin' Rollers renamed themselves the New York/New Jersey Rockin' Rollers and planned to move to the Mennen Arena in Morristown, New Jersey, as well as New York City, but folded before the 1999 season began.